trane-project/trane-music/courses/earmaster_melody_singback/lesson_3.5/exercise/front.md

 Work on the following exercise in EarMaster:
 - Activity: Melody Singback
-- Exercise Name: Do, Re, Mi, Fa, So, La
+- Exercise Name: Do, Re, Mi, Fa, So, La, Ti
 - Exercise Number: 3.5